jmgress/futureofswe/slides/Slides.md

 - Loss of architecture and design principles
 - Erosion of team understanding and collaboration
 - Testing becomes an afterthought
-- Versioning and traceability challenges
 - Skill atrophy for developers
-- Risk of prompt injection or misuse

 ---